PUMNL/nl.pum.businesslink/README.md

 **Return values**

 This API does not return anything.
 On failure it will fail by setting is_error to 1 and it will roll back all data changes.

+### BusinessParticipant.create
+This API will add a business participant to CiviCRM from the data entered on the portal by the customer.
+The create API will be called whenever a customer registers a new participant on the webform.

+Functionally the API will:
+* check if the contact is known based on the email
+> * if the contact exists and some of the data is different, the API will add the activity *Different Data on Registration* to the case listing the data differences
+> * if the contact does not exist it will create a new contact with a relation *Employee of* to the customer of the case
+* create a case role (relationship on the case) of the type *Business participant is*
+* create a case of the type TravelCase for the participant

+**Parameters**
+All parameters are required

+    first_name
+    last_name
+    passport_first_name
+    passport_last_name
+    passport_number
+    passport_expiry_date
+    gender_id
+    birth_date
+    nationality
+    email
+    job_title
+    period_start_date
+    period_end_date
+    case_id

+**Return values**
+This API does not return anything.
+On failure it will fail by setting is_error to 1 and it will roll back all data changes.